HuiyingZz/NDDPlus/NDD+.md

 # Consumables:

-  * means Not Must!!
+  \* means Not Must!!

 - ***Empowered Azure Mixture**

 Low last.
 Cheap.
-Use 3 per 1 complete usually.
+Use 2-3 per 1 complete usually.

 - ***Strong Dichen Energy Brew**

 Low last.
 Cheap.
-Use 3 per 1 complete usually. (idk)
+Use 2-3 per 1 complete usually.

 - ***Extract of the Eternal**

 Long last.
 Cheap if you run a lot.
 Use 1 per 3 completion usually.
-(8~9 ccs per completion)

 - ***Bathypelagic Brew**